stonegold546/cohens_d_calculators/README.md

 ## Hierarchical Linear Modeling / Multilevel Modeling / Mixed Effects Modeling

 All analysis related to multilevel models is performed using a [Python API](https://github.com/stonegold546/py_cohens_d_calculators) I created for the task.
+The API largely depends on the `MixedLM` function within the `StatsModels` package.

 ### Intracluster/Intraclass correlation coefficient (ICC)